wadhwaumeshzira/sms-spam-classifier/README.md

 - Good precision & recall on spam class to reduce false positives/negatives
 - Model generalizes well on test samples

-*(You can add your actual metric values here: Accuracy, F1-Score, etc.)*

 ---